“We must protect the unprotected, care for the uncared for, and speak for the voiceless. We must give all animals a chance to live a life.”

 For example, elephant ivory is coveted for making statues and trinkets.
 No one in this world needs ivory as a mere decorative piece.
 The elephant’s economic value for carbon capture services as they help to disperse seeds for plant growth would be estimated at $150 billion as a whole or 1.75 million per elephant.
 Whereas the ivory of a dead elephant taken by poachers is worth approximately $40,000.
 That is a 4,275% difference in the value of a single elephant being alive rather than dead!

-Hunting of wildlife, especially critically endangered and threatened wildlife debilitates species.
-As been seen by the hunting of big tusker elephants in Botswana, because the older male elephants generally feed most calves which disrupts reproduction rates and leads to interbreeding.
+Hunting of wildlife, especially critically endangered and threatened wildlife, debilitates species.
+This has been seen by the hunting of big tusker elephants in African countries because the older male elephants generally feed most calves, which disrupts reproduction rates and leads to interbreeding.

 Hunting of wildlife affects biodiversity.
-Many wild places where overhunting has taken place, are seen as half-empty ecosystems where many of the diverse wildlife are no longer present.
+Many wild places where overhunting has taken place are seen as half-empty ecosystems where many diverse wildlife are no longer present.
 Biodiversity loss affects ecosystems.
 We need ecosystems because they help maintain the health of the planet and us.
-Healthy ecosystems clean our water, purify our air, and regulate climate just to name a few.
+Healthy ecosystems clean our water, purify our air, and regulate climate, just to name a few.

 "Human health is strongly linked to the health of ecosystems, which meet many of our most critical needs."